 Companies and individuals can set up a new business quickly and easily.
-In most cases it only takes two to four weeks to legally establish a company and the cost is usually between 2,000 and 8,000 Swiss francs.
+In most cases it only takes two to four weeks to legally establish a company and the cost is usually between 3,000 and 9,500 Swiss francs.

-International founders are very welcome and enjoy wide-ranging support; in 2016 around 1 in 3 founders of new companies were non-Swiss.
-Under the principle of freedom of trade, any person in Switzerland can run a business, set up a company, or own a share in a company.
-The only requirement is that the authorized signatory be domiciled in Switzerland.
+International founders are very welcome and enjoy wide-ranging support.
+Under the principle of economic freedom (formerly freedom of trade), any person in Switzerland can essentially run a business, set up a company, or own a share in a company.
+The only requirement: an authorized signatory for the company must be domiciled in Switzerland; however, they do not necessarily need to be a Swiss citizen.